-24.3.1 Staff may suspect that a pupil may be at risk.
+- 26.3.1 Staff will be vigilant to indicators that a pupil may be at risk.
+Staff may suspect that a pupil may be at risk.
 This may be because the pupil's behaviour has changed, their appearance has changed, or physical signs are noticed.
-In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK.

-- 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 26.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 26.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, neglected, or exploited, and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated, or being threatened, which could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent our staff from having a professional curiosity and speaking to our DSL if they have concerns about a child.

-24.4 If a pupil discloses to you
+26.4 If a pupil discloses to you

-- 24.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next - report the disclosure the DSL on CPOMS as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves
+- 26.4.1 If a pupil tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the pupil know that in order to help them they must pass the information on to the DSL - tell the pupil what will happen next and give them an opportunity to ask questions about what will happen next.